heptarch/heptarch.github.io/projects.md

 An interesting exception is OpenAI, which (in my view) does seem to have a "culture of repeatable innovation" to unironically quote Sam Altman.
-I'm not sure how things work there, but I suspect that starting as a non-profit with a Lawful Good mission statement helped create an initial decoupling between product and research.
+I'm not sure how things work there, but I suspect that starting as a non-profit created an initial decoupling between product and research.
+It also had a Lawful Good mandate in a superbly difficult problem domain.
-I suspect there are also concentric layers separating fundamental research from development and systems engineering.
-Finally, in a field like AI, the benefits of cross-fertilization between adjacents domains are probably pretty obvious, particularly as multimodal AI comes into its own.
+In a field like AI, the benefits of cross-fertilization between adjacents domains are probably pretty obvious, particularly as multimodal AI comes into its own.
 So, I suspect OpenAI is in the
 $O(1)$ regime.
 I'm not sure about the other ingredients in Bell's